-The Edgerton Center offers a wide variety of courses for both undergraduate and graduate students, and provides resources and opportunities for students to pursue hands-on projects, UROPs, and other activities.
+The Edgerton Center offers a wide variety of subjects for both undergraduate and graduate students, and provides resources and opportunities for students to pursue hands-on projects, UROPs, and other activities.

 Named for Professor Harold Edgerton, whose high-speed photography legacy lives on with the Strobe Alley exhibition of Edgerton photographs, the center can provide students with a workplace, a place to test equipment, access to the Student Machine Shop, or simply advice and encouragement.
 The classroom and studio are located in Strobe Alley on the fourth floor of Building 4, as is the Student Project Lab (4-409).
 The lab is equipped with hand tools, a sewing machine, soldering tools, electronics prototyping tools, and basic test equipment.
 For more information on using these facilities, contact Jim Bales or Amy Fitzgerald.

 Subjects offered include introductory electronics, digital photography, and classes in international development (D-Lab classes).
 In addition, Doc Edgerton's Strobe Project Laboratory 6.163 is taught each term by associate director Jim Bales.

-The center supports about a dozen student clubs and teams including the Solar Electric Vehicle Team, the MIT Robotics Team, Formula SAE, and others.
-We provide teams with a space to work space, machining equipment, some funding, administrative support, and advising.
+The center supports about a dozen student clubs and teams including the Solar Electric Vehicle Team, the MIT Robotics Team, MIT Motorsports, and others.
+We provide teams with a space to work, machining equipment, some funding, administrative support, and advising.
 Students interested in proposing a new team can fill out an application form or email Sandi Lipnoski.